keithbuhler/keithbuhler.github.io/_posts/2017-12-30-the-last-jedi-review-1.md

 ![Poe, Rey, Finn](https://i0.wp.com/media2.slashfilm.com/slashfilm/wp/wp-content/images/star-wars-the-last-jedi-poe-rey-and-finn1.jpg)

-To call any movie great, you have to defend a criterion of "greatness".

-My two criteria are first, that *The Last Jedi* is a fun, entertaining movie that managed to defy my expectations and give me multiple big surprises, even after two years of fan speculation about Leia's fate, Rey's origin.
+My two criteria are first, that *The Last Jedi* is a fun, entertaining movie that managed to defy expectations.
+The first thing TLJ had to do to please fans was surprise them.
+That's a tall order after two years of fan speculation about Leia's fate, Rey's origin, Luke's role in all this, Snoke's identity, and more.
+Johnson managed to play the "con-man" to our confidence and deliver multiple big surprises, even up to the last scenes.
+For me, that was satisfying.

+Secondly, TLJ does something I thought impossible after the Prequels and Episode VII; it *improves* Star Wars.

+Episode VIII is "more Star Wars-y" than Episode II, written by George Lucas himself.

-Secondly, it improves the Star Wars canon.
-But what makes a Star Wars movie "Star Wars"?
+Of course, to assert something that crazy requires justification: what makes a Star Wars movie "Star Wars"?
 What is the essence of Star Wars?
 What does "being Star Wars-y" mean?
-That's a much harder question I'll try to tackle.)
+That's a much harder question I'll try to tackle later.

-I won't fault anyone for disliking or even hating the movie.
+All that said, I won't fault anyone for disliking or even hating the movie.
 I've tried to read and hear as many negative reviews as possible to try and understand the fan experience of this film.
 In important ways, TLJ does violence to many aspects of "Star Wars."
 So I'll try to discuss the most common complaints below.

 Personally, I enjoyed every minute of it.
 This is a movie I will re-watch with pleasure, not out of hankering for the Original Trilogy (I can always watch the Original Trilogy for that!) but in order to again feel the awe and amazement at these characters and the power of the Force.